 Researchers can analyze data shared on AWS without needing to pay to store their own copy.
 They only pay for the compute they use, and do not need to purchase storage to start a project.

-The AWS Public Dataset Program covers the cost of storage for publicly available high-value cloud-optimized datasets.
+The AWS Open Data Sponsorship Program covers the cost of storage for publicly available high-value cloud-optimized datasets.
 We work with data providers who seek to:

 - Democratize access to data by making it available for analysis on AWS